 Military service members, veterans and spouses can attend this job fair without ever leaving home.

-According to the site’s FAQ page, participants only need a computer and internet access, as employers will communicate primarily via online chats.
+According to the site’s FAQ page, participants only need a computer and internet access.
+Employers will communicate primarily via online chats.
 Updated versions of Google Chrome or Firefox are recommended for viewing and hearing employer presentations.

 When they find a company of interest, job seekers can apply for a position or sign up for chat sessions to ask questions and learn more about the company.

-The site encourages job seekers to prepare questions to ask in the chat room and develop an for private interactions with potential employers.
+The site encourages job seekers to prepare questions to ask in the chat room and develop a strategy for private interactions with potential employers.

 Don’t worry if you’re new to virtual job fairs.
 You’re not alone.
 Read our step-by-step guide on how to prepare for a virtual job fair.

 And if you’re strapped for time, here are the big takeaways.

 Just because the job fair is online doesn’t make it any less crucial that you make a good impression.
 Come to the fair prepared with tailored questions for the hiring manager.